Anshul619/match-percentage/README.md

   output = "50% match"
   explanation = Only 2 ("RAT", "CAT") out of 4 items in A are present in B

+# Required libraries ( to be imported in the IDE )

+- This project needs `JDK 1.8` to run.
+- To run the test cases, `JUnit 5.8.1` library is needed.

+# How to run the project?

+- `src/main/MatchPercentage` is the main java class, with the match percentage implementation
+- `src/test/MatchPercentageTest` contains all the test cases of the project.